 III.
 Provisions of the Proposed Notice

 On July 26, 2018, we published a proposed notice entitled “Application from the Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) for Continued Approval of its Ambulatory Surgical Center Accreditation Program” in the Federal Register (83 FR 35486) announcing AAAHC's request for continued approval of its Medicare ASC accreditation program.
 In the proposed notice, we detailed our evaluation criteria.
-Under section 1865(a)(2) of the Act and in our regulations at § 488.4 and § 488.8, we conducted a review of AAAHC's application in accordance with the criteria specified by our regulations, which include, but are not limited to the following:
+Under section 1865(a)(2) of the Act and in our regulations at § 488.5, we conducted a review of AAAHC's Medicare ASC accreditation renewal application in accordance with the criteria specified by our regulations, which include, but are not limited to the following:

-- An onsite administrative review of AAAHC's: (1) corporate policies; (2) financial and human resources available to accomplish the proposed surveys; (3) procedures for training, monitoring, and evaluation of its surveyors; (4) ability to investigate and respond appropriately to complaints against accredited facilities; and (5) survey review and decision-making process for accreditation.
+- An onsite administrative review of AAAHC's: (1) Corporate policies; (2) financial and human resources available to accomplish the proposed surveys; (3) procedures for training, monitoring, and evaluation of its ASC surveyors; (4) ability to investigate and respond appropriately to complaints against accredited ASCs; and, (5) survey review and decision-making process for accreditation.

-- The comparison of AAAHC's accreditation to CMS's current Medicare ASC conditions for coverage.
+- The comparison of AAAHC's Medicare ASC accreditation program standards to our current Medicare ASC conditions for coverage (CfCs).

-+ Compare AAAHC's processes to those of State survey agencies, including survey frequency, and the ability to investigate and respond appropriately to complaints against accredited facilities.
+++ Compare AAAHC's processes to those we require of state survey agencies, including periodic resurvey and the ability to investigate and respond appropriately to complaints against accredited ASCs.

-+ Evaluate AAAHC's procedures for monitoring ASC's found to be out of compliance with AAAHC's program requirements.
-The monitoring procedures are used only when AAAHC identifies noncompliance.
-If noncompliance is identified by a state survey agency through a validation survey, the state survey agency monitors corrections as specified at § 488.7(d).
+++ Evaluate AAAHC's procedures for monitoring ASCs it has found to be out of compliance with AAAHC's program requirements.
+(This pertains only to monitoring procedures when AAAHC identifies non-compliance.
+If noncompliance is identified by a state survey agency through a validation survey, the state survey agency monitors corrections as specified at § 488.9(c).)

-+ Determine the adequacy of staff and other resources.
+++ Determine the adequacy of AAAHC's staff and other resources.

-+ Confirm AAAHC's policies with respect to whether surveys are announced or unannounced.
+++ Confirm AAAHC's policies with respect to surveys being unannounced.

-In accordance with Section 1865(a)(3)(A) of the Act, the June 22, 2012 proposed notice also solicited public comments regarding whether AAAHC's requirements met or exceeded the Medicare conditions for coverage for ASCs.
-We received no public comments in response to our proposed notice.
+In accordance with section 1865(a)(3)(A) of the Act, the July 26, 2018 proposed notice also solicited public comments regarding whether AAAHC's requirements met or exceeded the Medicare CfCs for ASCs.
+We received no comments in response to our proposed notice.

 IV.
 Provisions of the Final Notice

-A. Differences Between AAAHC's Standards and Requirements for Accreditation and Medicare's Conditions and Survey Requirements
+A. Differences Between AAAHC's Standards and Requirements for Accreditation and Medicare Conditions and Survey Requirements

-We compared AAAHC's ASC requirements and survey process with the Medicare conditions for certification and survey process as outlined in the State Operations Manual (SOM).
+We compared AAAHC's ASC accreditation program requirements and survey process with the Medicare CfCs at part 416, and the survey and certification process requirements of parts 488 and 489.
 Our review and evaluation of AAAHC's ASC application, which were conducted as described in section III of this final notice, yielded the following areas where, as of the date of this notice, AAAHC has revised its standards and certification processes in order to meet the requirements at:

 B. Term of Approval

-Based on our review and observations described in section III of this final notice, we have determined that AAAHC's requirements for ASCs meet or exceed our requirements.
-Therefore, we approve AAAHC as a national accreditation organization for ASCs that request participation in the Medicare program, effective December 20, 2012 through December 20, 2018.
+Based on our review and observations described in section III of this final notice, we approve AAAHC as a national accreditation organization for ASCs that request participation in the Medicare program, effective December 20, 2018 through December 20, 2024.

 V. Collection of Information Requirements